ebiblefellowship/ebible-site/content/join/conference/index.md

 ## Banquet Information

 If you choose to attend the banquet, all attendees need a ticket except handheld infants.
-Banquet tickets are $20 per person and include a choice of entree of chicken, fish or vegetarian plate which you must specify at the time you send your check.
-The check must be made payable to *EBible Fellowship* and sent, along with a stamped, self-addressed envelope to:
+Banquet tickets are $20 per person.  **Please specify a choice of entree of chicken, fish or vegetarian plate at the time you send your check.**  The check must be made payable to *EBible Fellowship* and sent, along with a stamped, self-addressed envelope to:

 > Allison Johnson\\
 > 11 Short Drive\\